Security Guidelines for Pouta

-All operating systems have the ability to apply updates automatically, and its easy to turn this on.
+All operating systems have the ability to apply updates automatically, and it is easy to turn this on.
 Please do so, and ask us if you need help.

 No Mail Servers

-We hate spam as much as you do!
-Unfortunately, it's very easy to configure a mail server so that it can be used by spammers.
-So, we ask that you instead use an existing SMTP server outside the cloud (see section 6.1).
+We hate spam as much as you do.
+Unfortunately, it is very easy to configure a mail server so that it can be used by spammers.
+So, please instead use an existing SMTP server outside the cloud (see section 6.1).

 Upgrade your kernel

-Some updates, such as a kernel upgrade, require a reboot of the virtual machines.
+Some updates, such as kernel upgrades, require rebooting the virtual machines.
 Please schedule this into your regular maintenance.

 Subscribe to security announcements for your OS

-If there is a security problem with your Operating System, you need to find it out as soon as possible.
+If there is a security problem in your operating system, you need to find it out as soon as possible.
 Find the appropriate mailing list and keep an eye out for anything that requires urgent action.

 Run a restrictive firewall